FifeXLtd/compactMediaPlayer/README.md

     sudo chmod +x /home/pi/install.sh
     sudo /usr/local/bin/install.sh
+    # the script will reboot system once everything has complete
     sudo mv install.sh /usr/local/bin # move install script to bin directory as it is no longer needed

 The Raspberry Pi will now reboot, loading the default files from step one.